pgoosen/ziggy/README.md

 The setting or updating of the transaction category triggers an update event.
 The firestore update event triggers the game_engine_process_transaction cloud function.
 This function processes the transaction against goals and update the avatar as needed (xp, hp, and level).
 Once the avatar has been updated, a notification is sent to the user using the Slackbot.

 A daily process is also triggered using Cloud Scheduler and a Pub/Sub.
-This triggers a few daily tasks such as increasing the avatar health, activating and deactviating goals, and processing completed goals.
+This triggers a few daily tasks such as increasing the avatar health, activating and deactviating goals, processing completed goals, and process transactions from PrimeSaver accounts.

 # Setup